jrw116/FracTool062020/README.md

 3. plugin3_plugin.py -
 This file is responsible for creating the plugin button and its logo within the ABAQUS CAE menu

+An instructional video for the use of this tool is found at https://youtu.be/28rQcXDkIVA